decentraland/documentation/content/creator/sdk7/2d-ui/ui_background.md

 **💡 Tip**:  Make an entity semi-transparent by setting the 4th value of the `Color4` to less than 1.
 {{< /hint >}}

-- `texture`: The texture to display on the entity, this takes an object with varios parameters about the texture.
+- `texture`: The texture to display on the entity, this takes an object with various parameters about the texture.
 The same properties are available as in textures in [materials on 3D entities]({{< ref "/content/creator/sdk7/3d-essentials/materials.md#using-textures" >}}).

 	- `src`: The path to the image file to use as a texture. (string)
 	- `filterMode`: _(optional)_ Determines how pixels in the texture are stretched or compressed when rendered. .
 See [Texture Scaling]({{< ref "/content/creator/sdk7/3d-essentials/materials.md#texture-scaling" >}}).